Strawberry Mousse Cake Filling

 - Keep this strawberry mousse cake filling cold.
 It can lose its shape and structure if it gets too warm.

 - If you add this to a cake, make sure you pipe a ring of buttercream frosting around the edge of the cake layer.
-This will help keep this softer cake filling in place.
+This will help keep the softer cake filling in place.

 Making This Strawberry Mousse Cake Filling in Advance & Storage Tips

 The strawberry mousse can be made in advance!
 It can be made up to 2 days ahead of time and stored in the fridge in an airtight container or covered with plastic wrap.
+Once a cake or cupcakes have been filled with this filling, keep them refrigerated.Nutrition

 Can this be made, put in between the cake layers and then freeze?
 If so how long can it be in the freezer and what will happen when in thaws?